Model a New Application Profile

 Is there an existing Logical Image that is suitable.
 If not, is there one that's close enough that can be made to work, or can your service be modified to fit?

 The outcome from this step should be a list of any Logical and Real Images that need to be created, how to create them, and where to create them for each services.
-After you have been through this a few times, the ideal outcome is generally, an empty list!.
-These are stored on each cloud as AMIs, QCOWs, VM Snapshots or VM Template Names, and so forth.
-These images are the foundation to build higher-level services.
-In an ideal case they are very simple and generic, but often also have required security tools, monitoring agents, etc on them that will be included in every VM.
+After you have been through this a few times, the ideal outcome is generally, an empty list!

-- Modeling Process: Transition to a bottom-up approach when you model an application profile.
-See the following sections for detailed information.
+Modeling Process Guidelines: Transition to a bottom-up approach when you model an application profile.

 When you begin the modeling process in the CloudCenter platform – start with configuring your images, followed by services, and finally, the application model.